 Network Video Recorder (NVR)

 The NVR works the same as DVR, only the difference is the inputs.
 Unlike DVR, the NVR takes its input from a network rather than the direct connection to a video capture device.
 NVR always works with IP camera.
 The video on the NVR is coded and processed at the IP camera and is stored on it for remote viewing.
 Furthermore, some additional functions like compression or tagging with Meta data can be done on NVR.
-The surveillance systems with NVR can be either wire, or wireless (By the way, wireless NVR works well theoretically, but in reality, wireless NVR is not the main stream because of the stability issue with the wireless signal), and can also be easily accessed through a web browser, or CCTV centralised software, or a mobile application.
+The surveillance systems with NVR can be either wired, or wireless (By the way, wireless NVR works well theoretically, but in reality, wireless NVR is not the mainstream because of the stability issue with the wireless signal), and can also be easily accessed through a web browser, or CCTV centralised software, or a mobile application.

 The Hard disk is a storage device which stores the video captured by the security camera so that it can be used later.
 These CCTV hard disks are fitted within the video recorders.
 To view the video recordings on the hard disk, you can directly connect the DVR or NVR to monitor.